Feisal al-Istrabadi

 Feisal Amin al-Istrabadi (فيصل امين الاسترابادي; born 1962) is an Iraqi lawyer and former diplomat who represented Iraq at the United Nations as ambassador and Deputy Permanent Representative from 2004 to 2007.
 In 2004, he was one of the main drafters of Iraq's Transitional Administrative Law (TAL).

-He is also the founding director of the Center for the Study of the Middle East at Indiana University, Bloomington.
+He is also the founding director of the Center for the Study of the Middle East at Indiana University Bloomington.

 Background and early life

 Al-Istrabadi was born in Virginia, in the United States of America, into a distinguished Iraqi family that had fled Iraq in the aftermath of the 1958 coup.
 That coup had removed the monarchy and imperiled those families that were intimately connected with it, including the al-Istrabadis.

 Feisal's grandfather, al-Hajj Mahmoud al-Istrabadi, had been one of the drafters of Iraq's first constitution in 1925.
-His aunt, Lam'an Amin Zaki, had been in the delegation of women that went to Istanbul to seek the hand of the future wife of King Feisal II, who was later killed in the coup.
+His aunt, Lam'an Amin Zaki, had been in the delegation of women that went to Istanbul to seek the hand of the future wife of King Faisal II, who was later killed in the coup.
 During the coup, in July 1958, Feisal's grandmother Bibiya al-Istrabadi tried to smuggle Prime Minister Nuri al-Said to safety.
 She was killed in the attempt, along with al-Said, when they were discovered leaving Baghdad.

 Soon after Feisal's birth, his family moved back to Baghdad, as the situation had calmed there.
 He spent his childhood in the Iraqi capital until 1970, when the aftermath of the Baath Party's coup two years previously forced his family to move again, this time to Bloomington, Indiana.

 Career

-Al-Istrabadi received a doctorate in law in 1988 from Indiana University -- Bloomington and was a practicing trial lawyer for many years, during which time he became increasingly involved in Iraqi opposition politics.
+Al-Istrabadi received a doctorate in law in 1988 from Indiana University Bloomington and was a practicing trial lawyer for many years, during which time he became increasingly involved in Iraqi opposition politics.
 During this time, he developed close relationships with many of the figures who would go on to take posts in the new Iraqi government, but was concerned by the lack of unity and of political experience within the exile groups.

 Persuaded of the urgent need to remove Saddam Hussein, both for his crimes of mass-murder and in order for sanctions to be lifted, Al-Istrabadi was a keen supporter of the military action to remove the Baathist regime in 2003.
 He was involved intimately with the drafting of the Future of Iraq Plan, a project sponsored by the State Department which exiled Iraqis developed as a blueprint for the best course of action after the war.
 This led al-Istrabadi and other exiles to expect an American force large enough to secure the country and an immediate transfer of sovereignty to Iraqis when hostilities ended.
 This contrasted with the eventual execution of the war, which involved a minimal troop presence and direct American rule over Iraq for a year by Paul Bremer.